Balint817/IronSearch/README.md

 ## Feedback
 [Feedback form](https://docs.google.com/forms/d/e/1FAIpQLSevUpaUqkwmkfr6L4F5Zwsc9esofrMk3-MytSN0MSmHZSZhow/viewform)
 **For reporting bugs, open a GitHub Issue!
 The form is only for feedback.**
+(And currently, the "feedback form" is just a pre-release form lol)

 ## Usage
 The documentation can be found [here](https://github.com/Balint817/IronSearch/blob/main/IronSearch/DOC.md).